CloverTinTin/CppPrimer/ch04/README.md

 > Order of evaluation for most of the binary operators is left undefined to give the compiler opportunities for optimization.
 This strategy presents a trade-off between efficient code generation and potential pitfalls in the use of the language by the programmer.
 Do you consider that an acceptable trade-off?
 Why or why not?

 Yes, I think it necessary to hold the trade-off.
 Because the speed is always the biggest advantage of C++.
 Sometimes, we need the compiler's features for efficient work.
-But if you are not a expert.
+But if you are not an expert.
 I have to advice you do not touch the undefined behaviors.

 For an instance, `cout << i << ++i <<endl` should never appear in your code.